CryptozombiesHQ/cryptozombie-lessons/en/3/04-gas.md

 ## Gas — the fuel MultiversX DApps run on

-In Rust,your users have to pay every time they execute a function on your DApp, via the concept of **_gas_**.
+On MultiversX, your users have to pay every time they execute a function on your DApp, via the concept of gas.
 They pay for the contract execution with EGLD (the currency on MultiversX), an amount proportional with the amount of computation required to carry out the operation.

 How much gas is required to execute a function depends on how complex that function's logic is.
 Each individual operation has a **_gas cost_** based roughly on how much computing resources will be required to perform that operation (e.g. writing to storage is much more expensive than adding two integers).
 The total **_gas cost_** of your function is the sum of the gas costs of all its individual operations.

-Because running functions costs real money for your users, code optimization is much more important in MultiversX than in other programming languages.
+Because running functions costs real money for your users, code optimisation is much more important in writing smart contracts than regular application in any programming language.
 If your code is sloppy, your users are going to have to pay a premium to execute your functions — and this could add up to millions of dollars in unnecessary fees across thousands of users.

 ## Why is gas necessary?